Landscape Feature: Ahuriri Lagoon (Repo/Wetland)

 Huritini/ Halswell River (including Te Tauawa-a-Maka/Nottingham Stream) is a tributary of Te Waihora/Lake Ellesmere and historically an important food source.
 It is now also important for linking urban Christchurch City with the lake.

-The Huritini studio connects to:
+The Huritini team connects to:

 Landscape Feature: Halswell River